-Is a very friendly South East London club that puts an emphasis on having fun fencing.
-Specifically we offer a local venue with a relaxed atmosphere, where people of all ages have the chance to try their hand at fencing.
+Royal Greenwich Fencing Club Is a very friendly and welcoming South East London club.
+We specifically put an emphasis on having fun fencing and offer a local venue with a relaxed atmosphere.
+Here, people of all ages from eight to sixty five or more can fence, or for the first time try their hand at fencing.

 Students can learn and fence at their own pace, for fun, and we welcome existing fencers and competitive level fencers.
-And anyone wishing to hone their skills against new opponents, for training and for fun!
+Anyone wishing to hone their skills against new opponents, for training and for fun, is welcome.

 The weapons taught at the club are:

-The Sabre, in the modern Hungarian style, using the characteristics of the cut and less so the thrust.
+The Sabre, in the modern Hungarian style, from the mid nineteenth century.
+Using the characteristics of the cut and less so the thrust.
 It also uses the convention of priority.
 Sabre is the practice weapon for the military Sabre and the third fencing weapon.

 The Foil, in the classic French style of the mid twentieth century and using the classic French grip.
 This weapon uses the characteristics of the thrust and convention of priority.
 Foil is the practice weapon for the Small Sword and the first fencing weapon.

 The Epee, in the modern Hungarian style and using the classic French grip. it uses the characteristics of the thrust but not the convention of priority.
 Epee is the practice weapon for the Rapier, the preferred duelling weapon, and the second fencing weapon.

 Royal Greenwich’s senior coach, Ian Lightbown, has been coaching since 1988, and has attended and coached at a number of clubs since then.